Christianwink/Christianwink/README.md

 - 👋 Hi, I’m @Christianwink
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning CSS and HTML5
+- 🌱 I’m currently Working with Big Moxi Games as a QA and C++ Developer
-- 💞️ I’m looking to collaborate as a junior game Dev
 - 📫 How to reach me Chriswink@hotmail.com

 <!---